 2) Faster time-to-value

 How long is it taking to you to import customer data?
 A well-designed data onboarding process increases your value by providing customers with a great experience and gets them to the AHA moment faster.
-Smart data uploaders and data pipelines allow customer data to be directly imported into your operational systems, so your customers can start using your products quickly.
+Embeddable data uploaders and no-code ETL pipelines allow customer data to be directly imported into your operational systems, so your customers can start using your products quickly.

 3 Ingest clean, structured data

 Data doesn't come in a standard format, so it needs to be validated and cleaned before it is ingested.
 Customer data onboarding that uses no-code data transformations can be set up to validate, map, and clean datasets to match your schema format, without developers writing any code.